Home » Beef & Pork » Quick Flank Steak Recipe

 Because letting your steak rest allows the muscle fibers to relax, and the marvelous, delicious juices to redistribute back through the meat.

-You know how all great steak photos (including mine you’re looking at them right now!) feature some appetizing juices artfully coloring the cutting board around a sliced flank steak?
+You know how all great steak photos (including mine, that you’re looking at right now!) feature some appetizing juices artfully coloring the cutting board around a sliced flank steak?
 Actually, as good as that looks, you want as few juices spilling out as possible.
 Instead, you want all the flavorful moisture INSIDE your steak, not artfully on the board below.
 (So forgive me … I still had to give you some juiciness to look at because … you know … we all “eat with your eyes first.”
 But in real life, you’re shooting for minimal spilled juiciness.
 Keep those juices within your beef!)

 How do you do that?
 Just let it rest.
 Resist the urge to dive in straightaway … you can do it!